Enterprise Architecture Benefits

 Employee

-Working with enterprise architecture improves the data quality of the organization, it enables permanent education for employees and increases career options for employees, because the organization is better able to execute its strategy.
+Working with enterprise architecture improves the organization's data quality, enables permanent employee education, and increases employee career options because the organization can better execute its strategy.

 • Strategy Roadmap